cromaguy/Feel-Android-App/README.md

 - **Location Services**: Google Play Services Location
 - **Navigation**: Jetpack Navigation Compose

-## 🚀 Getting Started

-### Prerequisites

-- Android Studio Arctic Fox or later
-- JDK 11 or later
-- Android SDK with minimum API level 31 (Android 12)

-### Building the Project

-1. Clone the repository
-2. Open the project in Android Studio
-3. Sync the project with Gradle files
-4. Run the app on an emulator or physical device

 ## 📱 Supported Android Versions

 - Minimum SDK: 31 (Android 12)